Welcome to the

 ―May Sarton

-Step #3 – Generate Ideas, Establish A Style & Story (Or stories) for the Garden Project
+Step #3 – Generate Ideas and Establish A Style & Story (Or stories) for the Garden Project

 Everyone is on an idea spectrum.
 At one end are the idea addicts and at the other are those who have no ideas at all.
 I call them the creatively cramped.
 You want to be in the middle.

-The ideas addicts collect ideas -they have lots of them and they love and want them all.
-(Which is not only impossible, but a garden full of all the idea addict’s ideas would be an awful chaotic hairbrained place to be).
+The ideas addicts collect ideas -they have lots of them, and they love and want them all.
+(This is not only impossible, but a garden full of all the idea addict’s ideas would be an awful chaotic hair-brained place to be).

-The creatively cramped have nothing – no ideas whatsoever.
-Or if they have one or two ideas they are seriously questioning them and will probably never act on them.
+The creatively cramped ones have nothing – no ideas whatsoever.
+Or if they have one or two ideas, they are seriously questioning them and will probably never act on them.

 Both these situations give away an unease with design.